The Pearl (Charlotte)

-The Pearl is a 26 acre medical innovation district in Dilworth, Charlotte, North Carolina, United States, centered around the second Wake Forest School of Medicine campus that is currently under construction.
+The Pearl is a 26 acre medical innovation district in Midtown Charlotte, Charlotte, North Carolina, United States, centered around the second Wake Forest School of Medicine campus that is currently under construction.

 History

 The medical school is Charlotte's first four-year medical school.
 It is the product of a partnership between Atrium Health of Charlotte, Wake Forest Baptist Health, and Wake Forest University to create the second Wake Forest School of Medicine campus.
 The idea began taking shape in April 2019 when the three entities agreed to sign a letter of intent forming the partnership by the end of 2019.

 The Pearl will be a mixed-use development containing medical office spaces, labs, retail, residential space, including affordable housing, community gathering and academic spaces.
 Atrium is intending for the district to create collaboration between researchers, students, doctors, engineers, and corporate innovators to increase medical knowledge.
 Rasu Shrestha, M.D., enterprise executive vice president and chief strategy and transformation officer at Atrium Health shared that the new Charlotte innovation district will be utilizing the successes of the Innovation Quarter in Winston-Salem, North Carolina such as local community to bring ideas, passion and curiosity to create a transformative district for the Charlotte region.

 The idea began to become a reality with the Atrium Health and Wake Forest Baptist Health merger.
 The merger was first announced in April 2019 and completed in October of the same year.
 The new entity has a 42-hospital footprint across four states.
 Wake Forest School of Medicine will be the academic core of Atrium Health, which will be centered around the four-year medical school.
 Charlotte was the largest city in the country without a four-year medical school.
 The merger is being called a strategic brand combination, as a part of this the Winston-Salem, North Carolina–based Wake Forest Baptist Medical Center was renamed Atrium Health Wake Forest Baptist, it is the academic hospital of Wake Forest School of Medicine.

 The district will be a public and private partnership.
 It is expected to create 5,500 onsite jobs and 11,500 jobs in the Charlotte area over the 15 years build out.
 The focus of the district will be research and developing businesses, creating housing, and public spaces with desirable amenities which according to Atrium Health will create livable and vibrant community.
 Seen in this light the public and private partnership is important to accomplish the goals of the district.
 Atrium Health plans to invest $1.5 billion.
 The district will support 63,000 jobs beyond its borders in the Charlotte area and have a $7.6 billion annual impact on the economy by 2040.